juakali-networks/mip/README.md

 <pre>sudo ./mip/src/mip -j </pre>

-*Enables Foreign Agent to send RREP packet to Mobile NOde on receiving the RREP packet from the Home Agent.*
+*enables Foreign Agent to send RREP packet to Mobile NOde on receiving the RREP packet from the Home Agent.*